pranjSB/soft-art/README.md

-# Qualitest Autonomous Test Intelligence Platform
+# Autonomous Test Intelligence Platform

 Automation framework built on Playwright that functions as a test observability and reliability system, not just a test runner.
 This framework includes a custom test intelligence layer that automatically collects test execution data, analyzes trends over time, detects flaky tests, and generates self-updating reports on every run.
 It is a monitoring system that is equipped with: